Levels of Space and Consciousness

 In Vedanta the Self or Atman is commonly defined as space (kham, akasha).
 That space (akasha) is further defined as bliss (Ananda).
 What is the nature of this space that is the Self?
-Clearly it is not what we ordinarily know of as space or experience as ourselves.

 Our inner Self holds the entire universe in the small space within the spiritual heart (Hridaya).
 This is a space of Consciousness (Chidakasha) behind all manifestation in the time-space world.

-Beyond this is the space of the mind both at individual and cosmic levels.
+Beyond this pranic space is the space of the mind both at individual and cosmic levels.
 The individual mind like space is formless and holds thoughts like various objects or energies in space.
 We all need space in the mind to comprehend things and to observe things properly.
 We can observe the space between our thoughts.

 Beyond this mind space is the space of pure consciousness (Chidakasha) that unlike the mind space has no thoughts.
 The space of the Atman is pure, immutable, empty as it were, sometimes called the Void, Shunya.
 It holds the entire universe but is not changed by the names and forms that appear within it.
-Yet this Atmic space has a vibration from which OM as the creative cosmic vibration arises.
+This Atmic space has a vibration from which OM as the creative cosmic vibration arises.
 This Atmic space is of the nature of light (Jyoti).
 It is self-illuminating and reveals all, with the mind reflecting a portion of its light.

 Our True Nature as Space

-Yet we do have a sense of our Self as space.
+Yet we do have an inner sense of our Self as space.
 We want to be free.
 We don’t want to be limited or confined, controlled or dominated by another, or constricted in a barrier.
 Our inner sense of Self persists behind and beyond the ongoing changes in body and mind between birth and death, waking, dream and deep sleep.